 Reciprocity: AIIM defines reciprocity as the stage during which “we share and we expect sharing in return.”
 In our case of working together in SharePoint, this phase could go hand-in-hand with participation because as you’re completing your portion of the project, you share your results with the rest of the team almost immediately.
 It’s important to have a process for distributing or managing information, such as a Knowledge Base.

 Reflection: During reflection, you should ask yourself, “Does this collaboration process need tweaking?”
 “Did I encounter gaps in the collaboration process, and what could I do next time to improve it?”
 This phase also gives you an opportunity to understand the limitations of your SharePoint environment.

 Engagement: When you proactively anticipate your next project, its launch will go smoother.
-You can check the Calendar, set Alerts and Tasks for yourself and follow how dialogues in SharePoint unfold.
-Similarly to an earlier step in the collaboration process, self-synchronization, engagement keeps you focused, aware and ready to participate.
+You can check the Calendar, set Alerts and Tasks for yourself, and follow how dialogues in SharePoint unfold.
+Similar to an earlier step in the collaboration process, self-synchronization, and engagement keeps you focused, aware, and ready to participate.
 See how the cycle is complete this way?